information about most of the outside contributors

 Kilgour is an engineer who assisted Andy Johns for the mixing sessions of

-again when the Stones mixed It's Only Rock and
+Stones mixed It's Only Rock and

-Roll at the same studio the following
+Roll at the same studio the

-year.
+released only in 2020.
 Kilgour had previously worked with Mott

 Savoy Brown among others.

 British-born producer Chris Kimsey started out as an engineer at Olympic Sound Studios in London studios.
 In 1971 he participated on the B.B.
 King album In London, recorded with Alexis Korner among other British stars.
 At the same time, he got his early start with the Stones in 1970 as an assistant engineer on Sticky Fingers, working behind Glyn and Andy Johns.
 Following this, his work as engineer then involved artists like Ten Years After and Emerson, Lake & Palmer, before making several albums with Peter Frampton in the mid-to-late '70s.